correctexam/documentation/docs/source/user.md

 For the moment, there are roughly five types of questions.

 - **MCQs** for which the application provides marking assistance.
+- **MANUSCRIPT**, for which the application provides a handwriting recognition mechanism that allows the responses to be grouped according to the textual content of the response for batch evaluation.
-- The **DIRECT** scoring (*Manual and Direct*) for which the teacher manually scores the answers to this question.
+- The **DIRECT** scoring (*Manual/Manuscript and Direct*) for which the teacher manually scores the answers to this question.
-- **POSITIVE** scoring (*Manual and POSITIVE*).
+- **POSITIVE** scoring (*Manual/Manuscript and POSITIVE*).
 This remains an element for which the teacher can define a set of comments along the way that gives points to the answers for this question (we start from zero).
 The total number of points obtained cannot exceed the maximum number of points associated with this question.
-- The **NEGATIVE** notation (*Manual and NEGATIVE*).
+- The **NEGATIVE** notation (*Manual/Manuscript and NEGATIVE*).
 This is an element for which the corrector can define a set of comments along the way that removes points from the answer in question (we start from the maximum number of points possible for this question).
 The total number of points obtained cannot go below zero.
-- The **HYBRID** notation (*Manual and HYBRID*).
+- The **HYBRID** notation (*Manual/Manuscript and HYBRID*).
 This is an item for which the marker can define a set of comments along the way which subtracts points from or subtracts points from the answer in question (we start from a default number of points defined by the marker as a percentage of the maximum mark for this question, and we add or substitute points associated with comments either absolutely or relatively to the maximum mark for the question).
 The total number of points obtained cannot be less than zero or more than the maximum number of points for that question.
 The big advantage of this type of question is that it makes it easy to update the scale during marking.
 Eventually, this type of question should be the default.
 -
 These types of questions will be enriched in the future.
 Please provide your great idea.